What is school governance?

 FGB meets six times a year.
 It receives reports from the Headteacher and committee chairs, and monitoring reports from link governors.
 Governors discuss and approve the School Development Plan and policies that are reserved for the FGB, review school performance indicators, and discuss issues that affect the school's progress and how these issues will be managed.

-Finance, Premises and Personnel Committee (FPP) – Chaired by Chris Hudson and Clair Parsons
+Finance, Premises and Personnel Committee (FPP) – Chaired by Clair Parsons

 FPP meets four times per year.
 This committee is responsible for financial oversight, and issues relating to the school's buildings and grounds.
 It is also concerned with key management issues, such as human resources, staff pay awards and legal compliance.

 The pay committee meets to approve the school's pay policy and ensure that all pay determinations are in accordance with the school’s pay policies and procedures.